 - 1/2 cup stout beer, such as Guinness (or more broth for non alcoholic)

 - 2 cups frozen vegetable medley (carrots*, peas, corn, and green beans)

 - 1 tablespoon fresh thyme or 1 teaspoon dried thyme

 - 1/4 cup (4 tablespoons or 2 ounces) unsalted butter, softened

 - 3/4 cup shredded cheddar cheese

-- Bring a large pot of water to a boil for the potatoes.
-Let this heat up while you cook the meat mixture.
+- Add potatoes to a large pot with a handful of salt.
+Bring to a boil.
+Let this heat up while you cook the meat filling.

-- Add the Guinness, Worcestershire sauce, and thyme.
-Boil until the liquid has reduced by half and thickened, stirring occasionally, about 10-15 minutes.
+- Turn the heat down to a simmer and cook until the liquid has reduced by half and thickened, stirring occasionally, about 10-15 minutes.
 Taste and adjust for salt.

-- Once the mixture is done cooking and the potatoes are mashed, divide the meat mixture between the two dishes.
+- Once the meat mixture is done cooking and the potatoes are mashed, add the meat to the dish/pan you're using.
 Top with mashed potatoes then top with the remaining 1/4 cup cheese.
 Bake for 30-45 minutes or until golden brown and bubbly.
 Let cool for 15 minutes then serve warm.